ignite/cli/docs/1 Introduction/1 Introduction.md

 - Starport and Cosmos SDK modules are written in Go.

-- You can use different Cosmos SDK modules to customize their blockchain.
+- Use Cosmos SDK modules to customize your blockchain. <!-- oooh I want to learn more -->